The Making of Madrid

 Introducing The Making of Madrid Podcast

 Are you curious about the hidden gems, rich history, and vibrant culture of Madrid?
-Then I have great news for you, I’ll be covering all this and more in my new podcast, The Making of Madrid (on Spotify and Apple Podcasts).
-As a freelance journalist and long-time resident of this incredible city, I’ve gained a few…
+Then I have great news for you, I’ll be covering all this and more in my new podcast, The Making of Madrid (on Spotify, Apple Podcasts and YouTube podcasts).
+As a freelance journalist and long-time resident of this incredible city, I’ve gained…